chefsplate/mongo-shard-docker-compose/readme.md

 	* `shard02a`,`shard02b`
 	* `shard03a`,`shard03b`
 * 1 Router (mongos): `router`
-* (TODO): DB data persistence using docker data volumes
+* DB data persistence using docker data volumes

 ### First Run (initial setup)
 **Start all of the containers** (daemonized)